-The following policies shall be applied to the sites listed below.
+The following policies shall be applied to the sites listed in C1-11.
 Any development of these sites shall:

 - i.
-Complement the character of neighbouring buildings, particularly for those sites in or adjacent to Conservation Areas. - ii.
-Be no higher than neighbouring buildings in the immediate vicinity. - iii.
-Provide pedestrian/bicycle links to adjoining areas to provide integrated spaces. - iv.
-Provide new green/open space and protect existing green/open space. - v.
-Be set back from pavements and follow existing building lines. - vi.
-Provide for and support community facilities in the immediate area. - vii.
-Provide or contribute to public facilities in the Area, particularly education and health. - viii.
-Retain and protect land and buildings in viable business use. - ix.
-Ensure the level of employment floorspace is maintained or increased on redevelopment.
+Provide new homes in line with Policy 1. - ii.
+Complement and respect the character of neighbouring buildings, particularly for those sites in or adjacent to Conservation Areas. - iii.
+Respect and be sensitive to the height of existing buildings in their vicinity and setting. - iv.
+Contribute to improved pedestrian and cycle links. - v.
+Protect existing green/open space and make appropriate provision for new green/open space and new trees. - vi.
+Be set back from pavements, allowing for the maximum possible space for pedestrians. - vii.
+Make appropriate contributions to community facilities in the immediate area. - viii.
+Provide, or contribute to, public facilities in the Area particularly education and health. - ix.
+Retain and protect land and buildings in viable business use. - x.
+Maintain or increase the level of employment floorspace on redevelopment.